Some Results on Digital Segments and Balanced Words: Abstract

 \section{Abstract}

 We exhibit combinatorial results on Christoffel words and binary balanced words that are motivated by their geometric interpretation as approximations of digital segments.
-We show that for every pair $(a,b)$ of positive integers, all the binary balanced words with $a$ zeroes and $b$ ones are good approximations of the Euclidean segment from $(0,0)$ to $(a,b)$, in the sense that they encode paths that are contained within the digital bar delimited by the lower and the upper Christoffel words of slope $b/a$.
-We then give a closed formula for counting the exact number of balanced words with $a$ zeroes and $b$ ones.
-We also study minimal non-balanced words and prefixes of Christoffel words.
+We give a closed formula for counting the exact number of balanced words with $a$ zeroes and $b$ ones.
+We also study minimal non-balanced words.\ Taking for instance $k=5$, we get that the point $(4,1)$, which is the endpoint of the path corresponding to the prefix $00100$ of $w_{7,4}$, has vertical distance $9/7\approx 1.286$ and Euclidean distance $9/\sqrt{65}\approx 1.116$ from the Euclidean segment joining $(0,0)$ and $(7,4)$.